abois/paginIt/README.md

 Options
 -------
   * `current`
     - The current index page to display.
-The index page is zero-based.
+The page indexes are zero-based.
     - default: `'0'`

   * `matchingElement`